Got questions? We've got answers!

 What if my financial situation changes?

 It isn't necessary to file another FAFSA.
-Send an Estimated Income Form along with a letter explaining these changes to the Director of Financial Aid at Vermont Tech.
+Send an Income Adjustment Worksheet along with a letter explaining these changes to the Director of Financial Aid at Vermont Tech.
 You or your parents' financial situation, and thus the amount of expected family contribution, is reviewed annually, and at any time upon request.

 What is considered a part-time student vs. a full-time student?